 The IWS received Best in Science funding through the Ontario Ministry of the Environment and Climate Change (now Environment, Conservation and Parks) to study the effects of neonicotioid pesticides on common milkweed plants adjacent to intensive agricultural fields in Southwestern Ontario.

-This 2 year study will determine if neonicotinoid pesticides migrate off fields into adjacent habitat and will help determine what impacts neonicotinoid insecticides may have on monarch butterflies.
+This 2 year study was to determine if neonicotinoid pesticides migrate off fields into adjacent habitat and will help determine what impacts neonicotinoid insecticides may have on monarch butterflies.
 It will help improve understanding of the effect this type of insecticide may have on wild pollinators.

 IWS presented the results of this study at SETAC's 40th Annual North American Conference in November of 2019.
 Click here to access a pdf of the poster presentation.

-The IWS is currently working with the Ontario First Nations Technical Services Corporation (OFNTSC) and a First Nation on Manitoulin Island toward development of a community Source Water Protection Plan.
-This project is designed to develop planning tools specifically geared to Ontario First Nations communities who want to undertake a SWP plan.
+The IWS partnered with the Ontario First Nations Technical Services Corporation (OFNTSC) and a First Nation on Manitoulin Island toward development of a community Source Water Protection Plan.
+This project was designed to develop planning tools specifically geared to Ontario First Nations communities who want to undertake a SWP plan.

 IWS and OFNTSC are collaborating on creating a training course on Source Water Protection Planning that can be used by OFNTSC for ongoing community training for plan development in Ontario First Nations communities.